blairanderson/serverlessconsultants/plugins/serverless-vpc-plugin.md

       #- Ref: AppSubnet4
       #- Ref: AppSubnet5
       #- Ref: AppSubnet6
-  iamRoleStatements:
-    - Effect: Allow
-      Action:
-        - 'ec2:CreateNetworkInterface'
-        - 'ec2:DescribeNetworkInterfaces'
-        - 'ec2:DetachNetworkInterface'
-        - 'ec2:DeleteNetworkInterface'
-      Resource: '*'

 custom:
   vpcConfig:
     cidrBlock: '10.0.0.0/16'

-    # if useNatGateway is a boolean "true", a NAT Gateway and EIP will be provisioned
+    # if createNatGateway is a boolean "true", a NAT Gateway and EIP will be
-    # in each zone auto-discovered or specified below.
+    # provisioned in each zone auto-discovered or specified below.
-    # if useNatGateway is a number, that number of NAT Gateways will be provisioned
+    # if createNatGateway is a number, that number of NAT Gateways will be provisioned
-    useNatGateway: 2
+    createNatGateway: 2

     # When enabled, the DB subnet will only be accessible from the Application subnet
     # Both the Public and Application subnets will be accessible from 0.0.0.0/0
-    useNetworkAcl: false
+    createNetworkAcl: false

     # Whether to create the DB subnet
+    createDbSubnet: true

+    # Whether to enable VPC flow logging to an S3 bucket
-    skipDbCreation: false
+    createFlowLogs: false

     # optionally specify AZs (defaults to auto-discover all availabile AZs)
     zones: